Browse Year-End Forms

 T4 Summary

-A T4 Summary is the employer-side year-end Canadian payroll reporting summary that goes with T4 slip reporting.
+A T4 Summary is the employer-side year-end payroll summary that ties the filed T4 slips back to the totals reported to the CRA.

 Where It Appears In Payroll Workflow

-T4 Summary appears after payroll has prepared the T4 slip information for the year.
+The T4 Summary appears after payroll has prepared the T4 slips and reconciled the annual totals.
 In practice, payroll teams may:

 • review year-end payroll totals